Economy

 Employment by industry, reported by the U.S. Bureau of Labor Statistics, is calculated by using data collected by employers in all industry sectors in metropolitan and nonmetropolitan areas in every state and the District of Columbia.

 How are we doing?
-Over the past two decades, we have seen substantial job increases as well as job reductions in the following sectors:
+Over the past decade, we have seen substantial job increases as well as job reductions in the following sectors:

 WHY IS IT IMPORTANT?